 Center https://pharmacyce.uconn.edu/login.php.
-Use your NABP E-profile ID and the session code to access the online quiz and evaluation.
-First-time users must pre-register in the Online CE Center.
+Use your NABP E-profile ID and the session code users must pre-register in the Online CE Center.
 Test results will be displayed immediately and your participation will be recorded with CPE Monitor within 72 hours of completing the requirements.